Make a booking

-Full of character with its charming Tudor style exterior and traditional interior decor, The Edgwarebury Corus Hotel stands within landscaped gardens, surrounded by 10 acres of natural woodland.
+Full of character with its charming Tudor style exterior and recently refurbished Laura Ashley interior decor, Laura Ashley, The Manor Hotel stands within landscaped gardens, surrounded by 10 acres of natural woodland.

 It offers a variety of rooms from the main Tudor House to the modern wing.
 All rooms have recently undergone a multi million pound refurbishment.
-The high quality Laura Ashley designed rooms are fresh and feature all the modern amenities you would expect from a leading hotel.
+The high quality Laura Ashley designed rooms are fresh and feature all the modern amenities you would expect from a leading hotel and leading designer brand.

 With excellent access to M1, A1 and M25, Wembley and central London is within easy reach.

 The first recorded occupant of Edgwarebury House was Commander Sir Tim Dawson BT, of the Royal Navy in 1540 AD.
 It remained a private residence for many generations of the Dawson family.

 In the early 1930s it was turned into a private country club and remained so until the late 1960s.
 It was operated as a small family run hotel with a fine restaurant for some years until the recent expansion in 1989.

 The building's original features have been retained and added to.
 The front door for example was originally part of the dungeons in Lewis Castle.
 The entrance hall is dominated by the original fireplace, this outstanding feature with Italian carved columns supporting the ornate mantelpiece immediately draws the eye and creates a unique setting for events & parties.